hotschedules/gettingstarted/docs/MobileApps.md

 ### Publish

-Move production ready files into /apps/<app-name>/www.
+Move production ready files into /apps/\<app-name\>/www.
 This directory is where production ready code will live.

 If you are using app-generator or angular skeleton app, `grunt prod-build` will do this step for you.
 Please see their respective README.md files for more information on other helpful grunt commands.

+You can only publish an app if you have the admin profile.

+The profile is automatically assigned to the publisher.

+The app's name has to be unique to the namespace; if it is not, when you publish, app-tools will inform you an app of that name already exists and will ask you whether or not you want to proceed and overwrite the existing app.

 Publish your app.